it-at-m/digiwf-core/digiwf-apps/readme.md

 `mvn -Pfrontend clean install`

-This will install node and all dependent packages to you machine.
+This will install node and all dependent packages to your machine.

 Here are helpful commands: